 Self contained lodges in the National Park on the banks of the Zambezi River...

-The Zambezi National Park accommodation and facilities are run and managed by the Government of Zimbabwe (Zimbabwe National Parks and Wildlife Authority).
+The Zambezi National Park accommodation and facilities used to be run and managed by the Government of Zimbabwe (Zimbabwe National Parks and Wildlife Authority).
 The potential is enormous but the efficiency is now sadly not what it used to be.

 Entrance fees for the National Park are payable at the gate and these change constantly so it is best to phone the numbers detailed below, to check the current prices.

 Lodges, Fishing Camps and Camp Sites, Picnic Sites...